Incendo/interfaces/README.md

 `interfaces` is a builder-style user interface library designed to make creation of flexible user interfaces as easy as possible.

-Using `interfaces`, an interface can be created by applying a series of transformation operations on a pane.
-Transformations are executed in parallel, and the final result is the 'rendered' pane, ready to be shown to a user.

-Interfaces can also be provided arguments during construction, meaning that transformations can apply different operations depending on what arguments are provided.

-The core idea is: write the definition of an interface once, and reuse it across your code while providing it varying arguments.

-Let's take the idea of an interface displaying a countdown, from 10 to 0.
-Instead of creating 10 different instances of the UI for each second of the countdown, you can create one Interface, provide it the countdown time as an argument, and have a transformation use that argument to show the seconds remaining.
-If you wanted to have a different coloured background for each second, you'd simply add a transformation using the countdown argument that fills the pane with a certain colour.
-Fun stuff!

 ## Packages

 `interfaces-core` provides the core API classes.